beurar/Viceroys-STALKER-ALife/README.md

 * When debug mode is enabled the activity grid overlay automatically refreshes on the map, filling each grid block with 20% opacity: yellow for active squares and red for inactive ones.
 * Abandoned and damaged vehicles may appear on or near roads.
 * Tripwires and booby traps can spawn inside buildings around towns.
+* An IED manager tracks up to 400 road bombs, respawning new sites when old ones are cleared.
 * Fallen players leave a red X marker that vanishes once the body is removed.

 ### Spooks